podtato-head/podtato-head/delivery/kustomize/README.md

 transforms resource for delivery to a production environment by adding labels and modifying image names.

+(OPTIONAL): Modify the kustomization.yaml to manipulate resources; for example, uncomment the patches.

 Render the overlay with `kustomize build ./delivery/kustomize/overlay`

 Apply it with `kustomize build ./delivery/kustomize/overlay | kubectl apply -f -`